- Posted By Dr. Sania Bashir CEO , Diabetes Telecare

 Granola Bars vs Cookies:

-- Cookies: Typically, they include more sugar and refined carbs.
+: Usually contain more protein and fiber. - Cookies: Typically, they include more sugar and refined carbs.

 The Risks of Eating Granola Bars